GSA/challenges-and-prizes/_all-challenges/1218-xtechsbir-waveform-challenge.md

 **Purpose and Problem Statement**

-The xTech-SBIR Waveform Challenge aims to accelerate integration of technology prototypes for crucial Army capability gaps into military platforms.
+The xTechSBIR Waveform Challenge aims to accelerate integration of technology prototypes for crucial Army capability gaps into military platforms.
 Submissions will be open to technology solutions that can considerably improve Army terrestrial tactical radio communications by addressing the problem statement below.

 TOPIC: Waveform Challenge for Tactical Radios